 As a result, neem oil can kill spider mites and is a type of miticide on top of being an insecticide, fungicide, etc.

-Neem oil has been one of the most-used substances in Ayurvedic medicine for more than 5,000 years and is in many healthcare products today.
+Neem oil has been one of the most-used substances in Ayurvedic medicine for over 5,000 years and is in many healthcare products today.

-This leads to a logical question: If neem oil is a miticide and is used on humans, will it work against ticks?
+This leads to a logical question: If neem oil is a miticide and is used on humans, will it work against parasites like ticks?

 Does Neem Oil Kill Ticks?